 Bright Nights is an annual event running from the end of November until the beginning of January each year.
 It’s one of the best places in Canada to take children to see holiday decorations and illuminations in December.

 Open during the holiday season from 4:00 pm until 10:00 pm, Bright Nights probably features the most lights of any attraction in Metro Vancouver.
 There are also train rides, Christmas character displays and festive cheer.
-The 2023/2024 season marks the event’s 26th edition.
+The 2023/2024 season marked the event’s 26th edition.

 Admission to Bright Nights